robwhelan/datalake/README.md

+TODO:
+remove data from s3 and start over... the job bookmarking is preventing data from being re-run.

 How:
 1. First, run the main.yaml script.
 This will generate, among other things, a glue database, all your s3 buckets, and crawlers.